 Students in the applied physics program have an opportunity to apply their knowledge through undergraduate research experiences with both department faculty and industry partners.
 The department has faculty with vibrant research programs and enjoys a strong relationship with the Thomas Jefferson National Accelerator Facility (JLab).
-Our department also provides opportunities for undergraduate research in applied physics at the nearby NASA Langley Research Center.
+Our department also provides opportunities for undergraduate research in applied physics at the nearby NASA Langley Research Center or as part of the Laser Interferometer Gravitational-Wave Observatory (LIGO) Scientific Collaboration.
 Physicists have a wide range of career options.
-They work in a variety of areas from basic research at universities and government laboratories to education to healthcare to manufacturing to consulting and analysis firms.
+They work in a variety of areas from basic research at universities and government laboratories to education, healthcare, manufacturing, and consulting and analysis firms.
 Their jobs involve working as software developers, engineers and science/lab technicians and managers, or even patent lawyers.